Andrew-Dupuis/gadgetron-wiki/Using-Docker.md

     $ curl -sSL https://get.docker.com/ | sh

 Please refer to the Docker documentation for your specific flavor of Linux.

 It is also possible to install a VM that runs a Docker host on Mac OS X and Windows.
 If you chose this route, you will be able to run a Gadgetron Docker container on your Windows or Mac, but be aware that it will run in a VM, so performance will not be that of a native Linux installation.
+See the details on the Docker toolbox (https://www.docker.com/toolbox) for more information.

+Once you have installed Docker, you can download and start the Gadgetron with a command like:

+    export CUDA_DEVICES="--device=/dev/nvidia0:/dev/nvidia0 --device=/dev/nvidiactl:/dev/nvidiactl --device=/dev/nvidia-uvm:/dev/nvidia-uvm"
+    docker run ${CUDA_DEVICES} --name gt1 -p 9002:9002 -p 8090:8090 -p 8002:8002--rm -t hansenms/gadgetron

+The CUDA_DEVICES part is only needed if you have GPUs on your host system and you would like to use them in the container.
+Please type:

+    ls -a /dev/* |grep nvidia

+To see which CUDA devices you have available on your host.
+You should map them all into the Docker container.